auschev/visdat-course/docs/kickoff-assignment.md

 Welcome to the Visualization & Data Processing course!
 This kickoff assignment will help you set up your development environment, familiarize yourself with the course workflow, and complete your first hands-on tasks.

+> **📽️ Quick Reference:** See Lecture 1 Slides (01-fundamentals-and-tools-marp.html) for a condensed overview of today's material.

 ## Learning Objectives

 By completing this assignment, you will:

 - Set up a complete development environment for the course
-- Practice Git and GitHub workflows
+- Practice Git and GitHub workflows (as shown in the lecture slides)
 - Create your first Markdown documents
 - Understand the course repository structure
 - Submit your first Pull Request

+> **💡 Pro Tip:** Follow along with the live demo from today's lecture!

 ## Prerequisites